OpenST/ost-wallet-sdk-react-native/README.md

 ```

 ### authorizeCurrentDeviceWithMnemonics
-A user that has stored their mnemonic phrase can enter it into an appropriate user interface on a new mobile device and authorize that device to be able to control their Brand Tokens.
+A user that has stored their mnemonic phrase can enter it on a new mobile device and authorize that device to be able to control their tokens.

 ```javascript
  /**